yitzchak/hoop/README.md

 (:each-sublist d-var-spec &key in (by #'cdr))
 ```

-Iterates over the contents of a list specifies by either `:in` or `:on`.
+Iterates over the sublists of a list specified by `:in`.

 * `:in` specifies the list form to iterate over. d-var-spec is applied
   to each list CONS.
 * `:by` specifies the function to advance the iteration.
+* `:update` causes SETF applied to d-var-spec to set lisp contents via
+  symbol macros.

 If d-var-spec is a CONS then destructuring happens in the same way as
 LOOP.
-Unlike LOOP this destructuring is done via symbol macros thereby
-making it possible to use SETF to update the list values.

 ## Examples